 Where to stay: Keep the tropical vibe going by booking a room at Disney’s Caribbean Beach Resort or stay at Wyndham Grand Orlando Resort Bonnet Creek for a super convenient location and lots of fun amenities.

-5. Holiday World’s Splashin’ Safari
+6. Holiday World’s Splashin’ Safari

 Santa Claus, Indiana

 Holiday World’s Splashin’ Safari outdoor water park in Santa Claus, Indiana, consistently pushes the envelope with innovative attractions.
 The Cheetah Chase water coaster is the water park’s newest ride and also the world’s first launched water coaster.
-It joins Splashin’ Safari’s other long-standing coasters Wildebeest and Mammoth, along with attractions like the Kima Bay monkey-themed water play area and Safari Sam’s SplashLand for little swimmers that’s perfect for vacations with toddlers.
+It joins Splashin’ Safari’s other long-standing and much-lauded water coasters, Wildebeest and Mammoth (the world’s longest water coaster).

 Where to stay: Enjoy the lakeside setting at Santa’s Cottages, where amenities and activities include playgrounds, catch-and-release fishing, and the Reindeer Express Train.

-8. Noah’s Ark Waterpark
+8. Noah’s Ark

 Wisconsin Dells, Wisconsin

-Where to stay: Between Memorial Day and Labor Day 2025, Shamrock Motel Resort & Suites guests receive free wristbands to Noah’s Ark Waterpark for every day of their stay, including the day of checkout.
+Where to stay: Between Memorial Day and Labor Day 2025, Shamrock Motel Resort & Suites guests receive free wristbands to Noah’s Ark for every day of their stay, including the day of checkout.

 9. Dollywood’s Splash Country